rakitaj/learning/99bottles/notes.md

 Class names can be more concrete, method names need to be more abstract.
 Golden rule of 1 level higher than what they do?

+**Extract class**
+1. Call new class and method in old class and don't do anything with the result.
+The method can execute without barfing.
+2. Move new call to bottom of old method.
+Still discard result.
+This doesn't change anything but run tests anyways.
+3. Remove all code from old method except the new class and method call.
+Now you're using the new code.
+4. Repeat until done!

+**Add parameter**

+**Remove parameter**
+1. Change name of parameter and provide a default like nil or null.
+This way it relies on the class instance variables.
+2. Remove the argument from the call sites of the method one at a time.
+3. Remove the parameter and its default value.
+4. Done!

+When changing verse to send messages directly to BottleNumber, the fourth verse is different from all of the others.
+It needs to know about the next verse number, not the current.

+*Before reading*
+- I could use BottleNumber and call successor on that then create another BottleNumber object with the correct verse number.
+- Create class to represent the verse number?
+It can know current and the next?

+*After reading*
+Successor breaks the Liskov Substitution Principle.
+It should return an object of the same type as its class aka the receiever.
+Changing the successor method this much, before fixing the 4th verse is a vertical refactor.
+Keep doing the horizontal refactor.

+Still working towards that six-pack requirement change!
+When I first got the requirement I implemented it in code around Chapter 2 and didn't realize I wasn't fixing any code smells.
+Only adding another conditional without the code being open for modification.

+If there is one principle I'm still having a hard time with it's the "open for modification", I'm not sure when the code goes from not being open to being open.

+## 6. Achieving Openness